bsmg/beat-saber-community-wiki/beginners-guide.md

 > - Mods are subject to being broken by updates and that's normal - be patient and respectful when this happens, as modders are volunteers with real lives.
 > - Beat Games aren't purposefully trying to break mods.
 This is an Early Access game and updates can happen at any time.
 >
-> Do not attack the devs for issues related to mods - modders and devs are two separate groups.
+> Do not attack the devs for issues related to mods, and vice versa - modders and devs are two separate groups.
+Just don't be a jerk ok
 {.is-danger}

 > Every time the game updates, you will have to do this process again to get all compatible mods.